 Harding University was founded in 1924 upon spiritual convictions.
 We are, at our core, a Christian university.
 The character, example and concerns of Jesus Christ are the standards that shape us and chart the course for our future.
 Because of this, an all-encompassing love for God and a corresponding love for people are at the heart of who we are.

 We are committed to retaining the Christian identity of Harding University.
-Realizing that there is a powerful, almost overwhelming tendency for Christian institutions to drift toward secularism, we recommit ourselves at this time to the distinctive practices that have always been central to Harding’s Christian mission: required Bible classes; daily chapel; and a lofty code of behavior for the board, administration, faculty and students.
+Realizing that there is a powerful, almost overwhelming tendency for Christian institutions to drift toward secularism, we recommit ourselves to the distinctive practices that have always been central to Harding’s Christian mission: required Bible classes; daily chapel; and a lofty code of behavior for the board, administration, faculty and students.

 For many years it has been our goal that Harding University integrates and celebrates “faith, learning and living.”
 The Christian worldview is to be at the core of every academic discipline and every extracurricular activity on campus.
 Every professor who stands in front of a class, every coach who stands in front of a team, and every director who stands in front of a cast or a chorus is to speak and lead as a man or woman of God.
 They are to confess, both in words and actions, that God created the world, that He redeems us through the blood of His Son Jesus, that He fills his children with His Holy Spirit, and that He calls us to be holy as He is holy.
 Such core themes will be emphasized in chapel services, in faculty meetings and throughout the university.